genosse-einhorn/old-windows-updates/vbox/win95/win95-in-vbox-problems.md

 This document describes some common problems and their solutions when running Windows 95 in VirtualBox.

-It was tested with **VirtualBox 6.0** against the Windows 95 versions I have lying around.
+It was tested with **VirtualBox 7.0** against the Windows 95 versions I have lying around.

 # Can't boot - Windows Protection Error while initializing IOS, NDIS, ...

 ![](screenshots/windows-protection-error-ios.png)

-The emulated CPU is too fast for Windows 95.
+**The emulated CPU is too fast for Windows 95.**

-### Windows 95 RTM/a version

-You're out of luck.
-You might be able to use [FIX95CPU](http://lonecrusader.x10host.com/fix95cpu.html) (`FIX95CPU_V3_FINAL.ZIP`, sha256sum 7618245fcc1005a975006c5f625ebf581a58309491642c8fdc9eef583deb0d40).

-### Windows 95 OSR 2 (b/c version)

-Microsoft released an update known as the **AMD K6 Update** (`amdk6upd.exe` sha256sum: 664f3b087e51a81ce25eba239e64ac37f178340d41ffa1f090ac816f89b6165d)
-which fixes the problem.
-The AMD K6 was the first processor fast enough to trigger the bug.

-Back in the days, you would have artificially slowed down the machine using the turbo button or a BIOS settings and then install the update in Windows, but that is not possible in a VM.
-You can try to set a CPU limit to get a similar effect but I didn't succeed in doing so.

-How can you do it today?

-* Use your favorite archive extraction tool (I recommend [7-zip](https://7-zip.org)) to extract the files from `amdk6upd.exe` and copy them onto a floppy
-* Boot Windows in `Command Prompt Only` mode (i.e. DOS mode), or boot from a DOS bootdisk, or a linux live CD or whatever
-* Update the files manually:

-        C:\WINDOWS\SYSTEM\IOSUBSYS\ESDI_506.PDR
-        C:\WINDOWS\SYSTEM\IOSUBSYS\HSFLOP.PDR
-        C:\WINDOWS\SYSTEM\IOSUBSYS\SCSIPORT.PDR
-        C:\WINDOWS\SYSTEM\IOSUBSYS\CDFS.VXD
-        C:\WINDOWS\SYSTEM\IOSUBSYS\DISKTSD.VXD
-        C:\WINDOWS\SYSTEM\VMM32\IOS.VXD
-        C:\WINDOWS\SYSTEM\VMM32\INT13.VXD
-        C:\WINDOWS\SYSTEM\VMM32\VFBACKUP.VXD

-  If you have installed the USB supplement or if the USB supplement was already integrated into your version of Windows 95, also update

-        C:\WINDOWS\SYSTEM\VMM32\NTKERN.VXD

-  (if you don't know whether you need the `NTKERN.VXD` update, leave it out and see if your system boots.
-If it complains about an error in `NTKERN.VXD`, you'll need the updated file.)
+That has been a problem on real hardware in the past too, so microsoft *did* release an update for Win95 OSR2 (B/C) version known as the **AMD K6 Update** (`amdk6upd.exe` sha256sum: 664f3b087e51a81ce25eba239e64ac37f178340d41ffa1f090ac816f89b6165d).
+However, this update is not enough for current CPUs and also pretty much impossible to install nowadays because the installer needs to be run from within Windows.

+A newer patch package is [FIX95CPU](http://lonecrusader.x10host.com/fix95cpu.html) (`FIX95CPU_V3_FINAL.ZIP`, sha256sum 7618245fcc1005a975006c5f625ebf581a58309491642c8fdc9eef583deb0d40), which also works
+on the RTM an OSR1 (A) version.

+The most up to date patch is [patcher9x](https://github.com/JHRobotics/patcher9x), which also fixes a TLB update bug on newer AMD Ryzen processors.

 # Windows 95 Setup can't find the setup files during device installation